Byron Buxton Player Props: Twins vs. Astros

 Byron Buxton At The Plate

-- Buxton leads Minnesota with 40 hits and an OBP of .325, plus a team-best slugging percentage of .455.
+- Buxton has 40 hits and an OBP of .325 to go with a slugging percentage of .455.
+All three of those stats lead Minnesota hitters this season.

-- Buxton has driven in a run in 14 games this season (29.2%), including six games with more than one RBI (12.5%).
-He has also driven in three or more of his team's runs in three contests.
+- Buxton has had at least one RBI in 29.2% of his games this season (14 of 48), with two or more RBI six times (12.5%).
+He has also accounted for three or more of his team's runs in three contests.

-- In 52.1% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (12.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.